Do Catfish Like Shrimp As A Bait?

 Catfish Feed and Feeding Habit

-Some species of catfish are bottom feeders and feed on dead or dying organisms found on the bottom of bodies of water.
+Some species of catfish are classified as bottom feeders, and these animals have developed specialized mouths that allow them to feed on dead or dying organisms found on the bottom of bodies of water.
+These organisms can range from insects to other fish, providing a crucial source of nutrients for these bottom-feeding catfish.

 Can You Catch Catfish Using Shrimp?

-The best way to fish for catfish with shrimp is to use a slow retrieve.
-Twitch the rod tip slightly every few seconds and wait for the catfish to bite.
-Be patient, it may take a while for the fish to strike.
+You’ll want to use a slow retrieve to maximise your chances of catching catfish.
+Twitch the rod tip slightly every few seconds and wait for the fish to bite.
+Be patient as catching catfish may take some time.

 Do Catfish Like Rotten Shrimp?